TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 Note:

-RTSP (Real Time Streaming Protocol) is a protocol used in streaming media system which allows clients to remotely control a streaming video server.
-RTSP is supports by most of the media clients such as Real Player, QuickTime and VLC...etc.
+RTSP (Real Time Streaming Protocol) is a protocol used in streaming media systems that allows clients to remotely control a streaming video server.
+RTSP is supported by most media clients such as Real Player, QuickTime, and VLC, etc.

 Note:

 1) The effective range of the IR (Infrared) light is 10 meters (33 feet), and it is strongly suggested that you install it in a place without any barriers within 3 meters of the field of view (10 feet).
 Reflected light from a large closed barrier (such as a wall) may cause the camera to shut down the infrared light.
+2) Normally, 10 seconds after the environment becomes darker than the threshold, the camera will turn on the IR (Infrared) light.
+One typical abnormal situation is that a barrier is very close to the camera and shields all available light.

 ▶ Overlay:

-- Text Overlay: You can see some information on the display screen which includes Date/Time and user-defined text.
+- Text Overlay: You can see some information on the display screen, which includes Date/Time and user-defined text.
 Also, you can change the background color.

 - Privacy Mask: You can cover a specific area of the video image.